bcurran3/ansible-nas-enhanced/README.md

 ## Support

-If you've enjoyed Ansible-NAS as much as I do working on it, please consider [buying me a coffee](https://ko-fi.com/davestephens) :coffee:
+If you've enjoyed Ansible-NAS-Enhanced as much as I do working on it, please consider [buying me a coffee](https://ko-fi.com/bcurran3) :coffee:

 ## Thanks

-The awesome dudes at [JetBrains](https://www.jetbrains.com/?from=Ansible-NAS) for supplying core contributors with JetBrains Open Source licenses!

-All of the awesome contributors to Ansible-NAS!
+All of the awesome contributors to Ansible-NAS ...and TIA (Thanks in Advance) to all those who will contribute to Ansible-NAS--Enhanced!